Grzegórzki, Kraków (district)

-Grzegórzki is one of 18 districts of Kraków, located in the central part of the city.
+District II Grzegórzki (Dzielnica II Grzegórzki) is a district of the city of Kraków, Poland located in the central part of the city.
 The name Grzegórzki comes from a village of same name that is now a part of the district.

 According to the Central Statistical Office data, the district's area is 5.85 km² and 28 960 people inhabit Grzegórzki.